boomlinde/acidforth/README.md

 Usage
 -----

-When acidforth is started, it waits for a program on stdin.
-When it has a program it is compiled and run immediately.
+When acidforth is started, it loads the program specified in the last command line parameter, and compiles and runs it immediately.
 Example use:

-    ./acidforth < patches/cool
+    ./acidforth patches/cool

 acidforth can also load wave samples.
 These should be listed as parameters for the command, e.g.

-    ./acidforth samples/*.wav < patches/cool
+    ./acidforth samples/*.wav patches/cool

 Words
 -----